ROC Autocorrelator Single-Shot

 Software mode to increase the dynamic of the ROC signal acquisition from 12 to 16 bits.
 Not compatible with pure single-shot measurement as 2 images are necessary to build one autocorrelation trace

-Replacement of the default camera embedded in the ROC by a higher performance one to increase the specifications of the system (better temporal resolution, single-shot extraction up to 150 kHz)
+Replacement of the default camera embedded in the ROC by a higher performance one to increase the specifications of the system (better temporal resolution, single-shot extraction up to 125 kHz with the Trigger option)

 Few cycle pulse at 5.9 fs imaged with our fully nonachromatic autocorrelator design

 This is an autocorrelation measurement sample of ultrashort pulse that has been performed in Politecnico di Milano with our short pulse model autocorrelator ROC FC.
 On the top, the raw image of the spatially resolved autocorrelation trace.

 At the bottom, the analysed autocorrelation trace integrated over the spatial coordinate.
 The experimental data (in red) are fitted by a Gaussian function (in blue).
 The full width at half maximum of the autocorrelation trace is 8.3 fs.
 The corresponding Gaussian pulse duration is 5.9 fs.

 Low energy pulse of Ti:Sapph with 0.3 nJ per pulse

 Femtosecond Ti:Sapph oscillator at LCAR shot with a ROC FC autocorrelator:

 The average power used for the measurement was with only 20 mW at 62 MHz repetition rate.
 It means that in this conditions 0.3 nJ per pulse was enough to get a clean measurement.
 At the bottom, the raw image of the spatially resolved autocorrelation trace.